Interpretation of Aerial Photographs

-The time of year that aerial photographs are taken is an important consideration in their interpretation.
+With respect to eelgrass mapping, the time of year that aerial photographs are taken is one of the most important considerations.
 Eelgrass is a perennial, but where it does not over winter or does not survive late summer heat, it is a functional annual.
 In general, eelgrass growing in deeper waters on the outer coast can be seen on aerial photographs year-round.
 In winter and spring photographs, eelgrass beds appear less dense, and estimates of percent habitat cover may be less than photographs taken later in the growing season.
 In many embayments, particularly in shallows, eelgrass beds that are present in late summer may be absent or have very reduced density between December and early May.
-Occasionally, some lower subtidal flats do not have eelgrass cover (grown from seed) unlit late June.
+Occasionally, some lower subtidal flats do not have eelgrass cover (grown from seed) until late June.
 Thus, photographs covering shallow embayments, particularly between January and June, must be interpreted with caution.
 Most aerial surveys of this region have been taken between March and December, but photographs taken during September and October that coincide with good water transparency are often the best surveys for interpreting aerial photographs.
-The series of photos below illustrate these points.
+The series of photos in Fig. 2 illustrate these points.

 One of the biggest challenges to characterizing eelgrass bed distribution and creating a GIS polygon coverage is the fact that eelgrass “beds” are seldom continuous monocultures, and either bare patches or other benthic habitat may be interspersed.
 Depending upon the scale of any aerial survey, different levels of patchiness are apparent.
 An aerial survey taken from 10,000 feet may show bare patches within an eelgrass bed, and other areas may seem continuous.
 These continuous areas may in fact have smaller bare patches evident in low altitude aerial surveys.
 Even in lower altitude photographs, when diving in what appears to be a continuous bed, small bare areas from less than a meter to several meters may be evident.
 Sometimes eelgrass beds do not have distinct or discernable boundaries, and show a gradual tapering off.
 In attempting to delineate eelgrass bed boundaries, a subjective decision must often be made to decide where the boundary is, and there are multiple ways in which a polygon coverage may be created depending upon the level of detail desired.
 In the Costa 1988 study, most of the interpretation was based on what is evident at a roughly 1:25,000 projection.